-How to Choose a Best Bank for Your Needs
+How to Choose the Best Bank for Your Needs

-Here is a quick checklist of stuff to consider:
+Here is a quick checklist of factors to consider:

 1. ATM Fees

 It may come as a surprise to you, but this is one of the top money-draining factors.
-You may pay from as little as $0.99 cents and as much as $3.00 per withdrawal.
-On top of that, banks may charge you as much again or even higher fees if you’re not using their own ATM’s.
+You may pay from as little as $0.99 cents and as much as $5.00 per withdrawal when using an ATM that's out of the bank's network.
+On top of that, the owner or operator of the out-of-network ATM could impose a surcharge too.

 2. Minimum Balance Requirements